aws-samples/aws-modernization-with-nobl9/content/2_Module_ALB/22_Locate_Your_Metric.md

 - Locate the pane called Target Response Time
 - Click on the three dots action menu and select "View in metrics"
   ![TargetGroup Monitoring tab location](/images/TargetGroup_Metrics.png)
-- On the CloudWatch Metrics screen, click the pencil icon to open "Edit details"
+- On the CloudWatch Metrics screen, click the pencil icon to open **Edit details**
   ![Target Response Time - Edit details screenshot](/images/TargetGroup_Edit_details.png) These are the metric settings you can copy and paste into Nobl9.
 Leave this tab open while we set up the SLO.